DerkBarten/SpaceFortress/README.md

 ```sh
 python run.py
 ```

-Then execute the scripts with the keys: "z, x, c, v, b, n, m"

-In the constants file all settings for running the game can be found and tweaked.
+Then execute the scripts with the keys: "z, x, c, v, b, n, m" In the constants file, all settings for running the game can be found and tweaked.

 ### Start Training
 The network can be trained with the shell script train.sh located in the Simple_DQN folder.
 This script calls